 After studying for 2 years in the Visual Arts at the University of Ottawa, I paused and discovered the Alexander Technique.
 In 1984, I pursued this interest, diligently applying its principles to everything I did, especially cycling and later sailing.
 In 1987, I co-founded Salsa Cycle Tours, where I mainly led small eco-friendly mountain bike tours in Latin America, Ireland and Italy until 1999.

-After 5 years of training, ATC/CANSTAT approved the opening of the Ottawa School of the Alexander Technique, where I have been director and offering the 3-year teacher training course since 2014.
+In 2014, ATC/CANSTAT approved the opening of the Ottawa School of the Alexander Technique, where I have been director of the teacher training course until December 2019.
+In February 2020, the Montreal School of the Alexander Technique opens its doors for a new chapter with Francis.

 - Caren Bayer